-Policy: CBIC, in conjunction with its Testing Company, maintains complete confidentiality of individual test scores.
-Summary statistics are provided at open forums and published periodically in the infection control literature and on the CBIC website.
+Policy: CBIC, in conjunction with its Testing Company, maintains complete confidentiality of individual test scores and candidate personal data.
+Annual pass rates for each exam are posted on the CBIC website.
+Applicant, candidate, and certificant data is housed by CBIC on a secure platform maintained by the Management Company and is only accessible to authorized CBIC personnel.
 The Testing Company and Executive Office are responsible for the accuracy and publication of the list of candidates passing the certification examination.

-- 1. Any individual or group requesting summary test data must do so in writing to the CBIC Executive Office. - 2.
+1. Any individual or group requesting summary test data must do so in writing to the CBIC Executive Office.

 As soon as all results of examinations completed in a calendar year are analyzed and summarized by the Testing Company, a table of year-end statistics will be provided to the Executive Office.
-Statistics must include the number of first-time, repeat, and recertifying candidates attempting, passing and failing each proctored recertification examination administration and web-based recertification examination for a calendar year. - 3.
-The list of names of candidates who successfully pass the exam, and the test statistics, are forwarded quarterly by the CBIC Executive Office to the APIC and IPAC Canada offices for the purpose of updating the APIC and IPAC membership files. - 4.
+Statistics must include the number of first-time, repeat, and recertifying candidates attempting, passing and failing each proctored recertification examination administration and web-based recertification examination for a calendar year.

+- 2. Demographic information provided in candidate records may be used as part of compiled data analysis with all identifying information removed for the purposes of data-driven decision making and marketing, but only as compiled anonymous data. - 3.
 Copies of any published data are distributed by the CBIC Executive Office directly to anyone who requests this information in writing.